PubInv/Biochar-Toilet/README.md

 5. Either a relay, or relay break out board, or  motor controller, or a transistor with a fly-back diode to control the solenoid.
 6. A transistor to control the power to the heater. [https://www.adafruit.com/product/355](https://www.adafruit.com/product/355).

+# Flash System Prototype - Test 1

+For the designing prototype, the first test case was to control the solenoid valve using ESP32 microcontroller.
+The circuit is designed using a n-MOSFET and diode to protect the circuit from indcutive currents from the solenoid valve.
+The circuit snippets are attached below.
+The test run successfully with opening and closing the valve according to serial input to the microcontroller.

+# Flash System Prototype - Test 2

+For the second test, a K-type thermocouple is added to the circuit to open and close the valve according to temperature sensed.
+For the test case, the temperature limit is set to 150 degree celsius where if temperature is greater than the limit, valve opens.

 # Research Plans